-Please feel free to request a film you'd like to see my thoughts on.
-Leave a comment down before of your own thoughts on the film of you wish.
+Please feel free to request any film you'd like to see me tackle in the near future.
+Leave a comment down below on your own thoughts to the film.
 And as always, thanks for reading.